apostrophecms/apostrophe-documentation/docs/reference/core-server.md

 ---
-title: 'Apostrophe core object, server-side'
-layout: reference
-module: false
+title: 'Core Server'
 ---

-# Core Server
+# Apostrophe core object, server-side

 This code, found in every Apostrophe project, creates the `apos` object that represents your website on the server side: